Rail Paybus FP1: Description

 Because of it was designed by the Road Motor Section of the Railways and built by one of Sydney's leading bus body builders of the time, this vehicle demonstrates a considerable number of bus features.
 This was no doubt a deliberate ploy to emphasise the "bus" concept as opposed to a standard rail vehicle.
 Its design is typical of the art deco period with rounded body panels and flowing curves favoured by the motor vehicle designers of the time.
 The style was accentuated by the paint scheme adopted, again similar to road bus styling.

 In contrast to four other vehicles which entered service at the same time, this vehicle was single ended (i.e. had only one set of driving controls) and had to be turned at the end of each trip.
 The other four had driving controls at each end.
 Seating for passengers was provided in standard bus type seats.
 As a pay bus the vehicle was fitted with a safe for the wages, tables and chairs for the paymaster, a passengers' seat on the left side of the engine cowling, and the drivers seat about one third of the way along the car.

 Condition

 As at 5 June 2003, for a museum exhibit, this vehicle is in extremely poor physical condition.
 The body shows signs of neglect with panel damage and rust evident.
 The interior appears never to have had any remedial work carried out.
 The old linoleum on the floor and the paymaster's table has deteriorated to a stage where it needs to be replaced.
 The seats are in poor condition, being torn with stuffing hanging out.
 Parts of the floor have been removed, possibly for repair, but no evidence of any repair is to be seen.
-Interior panelling is coming adrift and the light fittings have been removed or taken off the vehicle.
+Interior paneling is coming adrift and the light fittings have been removed or taken off the vehicle.
 The front windscreens have been removed and covered with a hessian type material which allows water to leak into the car.
 At the front left hand side rust is starting to appear on the dashboard.